 Seat belts are provided only for front seats.
-The manufacturers are only required to put seat belts.
+The manufacturers are only required to put on seat belts.
 RVs are seldom tested for crash endurance.
 A lap belt is never enough.
-And the sideway seats make the occupants prone to free fall.
+And the sideways seats make the occupants prone to free fall.
 To ensure the safety of the passengers, the driver should definitely wear a seat belt.
 It will ensure minimum casualties to the driver and the fellow passenger.
-Also, it is a rule for all the drivers to wear the seat belt.
+Also, it is a rule for all drivers to wear a seat belt.
 So, if you don’t want to get ticketed, wear it!

 States where the front seat occupants have to wear seat belts